 La Peña Staff

 Bianca is a proud native of California with Mexican and Puerto Rican roots.
 She graduated with her bachelor’s degree in Sociology in 2009.
 She has 15 years of experience working in the music industry which include radio, record labels, festivals, music conferences and managing music venues in both California and New York City.
 Bianca first came to La Peña in 2010 as a volunteer and quickly took on bigger roles because the cultural center bridged her passions for music and social justice together.
 She has just recently returned to the Bay Area and is enthusiastic to be back at La Peña as a Co-Director.

-Natalia Neira Retamal, Co-Director (Communications, Fundraising & Programming)
+Natalia Neira-Retamal, Co-Executive Director (Communications, Fundraising & Programming)

 Natalia has worked as both Editor and Marketing Manager at the Santiago Times in Chile, and as Multimedia & Marketing Executive at the Dallas Observer.
 Born in Temuco, Chile, Natalia migrated to the US with her parents and sister when she was 7 years old.
 She grew up in Dallas, Texas where she studied Journalism and Public Relations at the University of North Texas, minoring in Women Studies and Spanish.
-She has been involved with La Peña as a volunteer since she moved to the Bay Area in 2015.
+She has been involved with La Peña since she moved to the Bay Area in 2015.
 She started as a volunteer and was then brought on as Communications Manager.
 In 2017 she and Bianca Torres were elected to lead the organization as Co-Executive Directors.
-She is honored to be entrusted with reorganizing La Peña’s communications and fundraising to better serve our diverse communities who make La Peña their home.
-Natalia is also excited about implementing outreach strategies and cross-cultural programming to continue to develop relationships with communities that could benefit from La Peña’s mission.
+She is honored to be entrusted with reorganizing La Peña’s communications, fundraising and programming to better serve our diverse communities who make La Peña their home.
+Natalia is also excited about implementing outreach strategies and cultural events programming to continue to develop relationships with communities that could benefit from La Peña’s mission.